Aaron Rodgers Player Prop Bets for NFL Week 11 | Green Bay vs. Minnesota 11/21/2021

 Season Stats

-- He has added 55 rushing yards on 20 carries (plus two touchdowns), averaging 5.5 yards per game.
+- He's also contributed on the ground, with 55 rushing yards (5.5 ypg) on 20 carries with two rushing touchdowns.

-- The Packers, who rank 17th in the NFL in points scored, have attempted a pass 56.1% of the time while opting for the ground attack 43.9% of the time.
+- The Packers have thrown the ball in 56.1% of their plays from scrimmage this year while staying on the ground 43.9% of the time.
+This offensive attack ranks 17th in the NFL in points scored.

 - Rodgers accounts for 50.0% of his team's red zone plays, with 56 of his 295 pass attempts coming from inside the opponent's 20-yard line.